benahm/TestDataFactory/docs/EXAMPLES.md

   </td>
   <td>
 <pre lang='apex'>
+* createSObjectList(String sObjectName, Integer numberOfSObjects) // create a list of sObject with all required fields auto-filled and insert all sObjects
-* createSObjectList(String sObjectName, Boolean doInsert, Integer numberOfSObjects) // create a list of sObject with all required fields auto-filled and insert all if the doInsert = true
+* createSObjectList(String sObjectName, Integer numberOfSObjects, Boolean doInsert) // create a list of sObject with all required fields auto-filled and insert all sObjects if the doInsert = true
+* createSObjectList(String sObjectName, Map&lt;String,Object&gt; mapValuesOverride, Integer numberOfSObjects) // create a list of sObject with all required fields auto-filled, assign the values defined in the mapValuesOverride and insert all sObjects
-* createSObjectList(String sObjectName, Map&lt;String,Object&gt; mapValuesOverride, Boolean doInsert, Integer numberOfSObjects) // create a list of sObject with all required fields auto-filled, assign the values defined in the mapValuesOverride and insert all if the doInsert = true
+* createSObjectList(String sObjectName, Map&lt;String,Object&gt; mapValuesOverride, Integer numberOfSObjects, Boolean doInsert) // create a list of sObject with all required fields auto-filled, assign the values defined in the mapValuesOverride and insert all sObjects if the doInsert = true

 </pre>
   </td>